Training-Free Sketch-Guided Diffusion with Latent Optimization: Proposed Method

 \subsubsection{Image Generation with Latent Optimization}

-In this step, our objective is to generate a new image that adheres to the sketch guidance, building upon our insights from Sec.~\ref{sec:noise_latent}.
+In this step, our goal is to generate a new image that adheres to the structural guidance of the sketch, building upon the insights presented in Sec.~\ref{sec:noise_latent}.
 To generate a photo-realistic image, we use the prompt \verb|"a photo of a CLS"| to guide the generation, where \verb|"CLS"| is the same category used in the feature extraction stage.
-The image generation process begins with a random noise $z_T^*$ sampled from the Gaussian distribution.
-To ensure the cross-attention maps of the generated image align with the target maps from the sketch, we employ cross-attention maps as guidance, progressively adjusting the intermediate latent so that its cross-attention maps closely fit the target maps.
+The image generation process begins with a random noise $z_T^*$ sampled from a standard Gaussian distribution.
+To ensure the cross-attention maps of the generated image align with the target maps from the sketch, we employ cross-attention maps as guidance, progressively adjusting the intermediate latent so that its cross-attention maps closely match the target maps derived from the sketch.
 We denote the cross-attention map at the $l$-th layer as $\mathcal{M}[l] \in [0, 1]^{\mathcal{N} \times \mathcal{N}}$.
 The similarity between the target and generated attention maps at the $t$-th step can then be calculated as follows:

 where $\beta$ controls the strength of the guidance.